NPS photo by Douglas Morrison

 Dry Tortugas National Park is home to many historical and natural wonders above and below the water's surface.
 Teeming with life, this area has long been an inspiration to visitors, researchers, and adventurers.

-The park's coral reef and sea grass communities are among the most vibrant in the Florida Keys.
+The park's coral reef and sea grass communities are among the most vibrant in the Florida Keys, providing habitat for myriad species of marine wildlife.
 The Sooty Tern finds its only regular nesting site in the entire United States on Bush Key, adjacent to Fort Jefferson.
 Large sea turtles lumber onto the park's protected beaches to bury their clutches of eggs.
 Patient visitors who are willing to get wet and go snorkeling will glimpse many species of reef fishes and other marine life beneath the surface of the water.

 Did You Know?

 The Dry Tortugas derived their name from the abundance of turtles that could be found in the area.
 Even today, lucky visitors may be able to spot loggerhead, green, hawksbill, and leatherback sea turtles plying the waters.